Azure/azure-sdk-for-net/sdk/identity/Azure.Identity/README.md

 |credential  | usage
 |-|-
 |`ClientSecretCredential`|authenticates a service principal using a secret
-|`CertificateCredential`|authenticates a service principal using a certificate
+|`ClientCertificateCredential`|authenticates a service principal using a certificate

 ### Authenticating Users